Licensed Psychologist specializing in the clinical treatment of Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 Silhouette of a pine branch with needle clusters and a pine cone on a black background.

-Our Services
+Services

-• Excessive, difficult to control doubt and “what ifs”
+• Excessive, difficult-to-control doubt and “what ifs”

 • An overwhelming need for “certainty” and/or “exactness”